Syncing Multiple Viewers

 - Traversing the Model Tree

 There are a few ways you could approach synchronizing both viewers, like passing in the second viewer to the operator and making the same calls again on that viewer, but that would create high coupling between separate WebViewer objects.
 Therefore, you can abstract that same concept into an external helper class that manages any viewers in the application.
-While you only have two viewers in this application, this can be extended to an arbitrary number of viewers.
+While we will only have two viewers in this application, the helper class can be extended to an arbitrary number of viewers.

-In your src/js folder, create a new file called syncHelper.js.
-Open the file, and create a class called syncHelper and make it the default export for the module.
+In this section, we will be building the SyncHelper class located in the file src/js/SyncHelper.js.
 The purpose of this class is to query the model state in the main viewer (the source of truth), and then update all other viewers attached.
 The constructor will take in an array of WebViewer objects and assign the first element as the mainViewer.
 All subsequent viewers are "attached viewers" that are updated to reflect the main viewer's state.
-We will also track the nodes of the main viewer, so we don't need to iterate through the model tree every time to find them.
-Lastly, we will store a Boolean indicating if we need to update the model nodes or not.